-The inter-domain link information is reported to the MDSC by the two adjacent PNCs, controlling the two ends of the inter-domain link.
+The inter-domain link information is reported to the MDSC by the two adjacent PNCs, controlling the two ends of the inter-domain link, using the Ethernet Topology Model defined in [CLIENT-TOPO].

-The MDSC can understand how to merge these inter-domain links together using the plug-id attribute defined in the TE Topology Model [TE-TOPO], as described in as described in section 4.3 of [TE-TOPO].
+The MDSC can understand how to merge these inter-domain Ethernet links together using the plug-id attribute defined in the TE Topology Model [TE-TOPO], as described in as described in section 4.3 of [TE-TOPO].

 A more detailed description of how the plug-id can be used to discover inter-domain link is also provided in section 5.1.4 of [TNBI].

-Both types of inter-domain links are discovered using the plug-id attributes reported in the Ethernet Topologies exposed by the two adjacent PNCs.
+Both types of inter-domain Ethernet links are discovered using the plug-id attributes reported in the Ethernet Topologies exposed by the two adjacent PNCs.

-The MDSC can also discover an inter-domain IP link/adjacency between the two IP LTPs, reported in the IP Topologies exposed by the two adjacent P-PNCs, supported by the two ETH LTPs of an Ethernet Link discovered between these two P-PNCs.
+The MDSC, when discovering an Ethernet inter-domain link between two Ethernet LTPs which are associated with two IP LTPs, reported in the IP Topologies exposed by the two adjacent P-PNCs, can also discover an inter-domain IP link/adjacency between these two IP LTPs.

-Two options are possible to discover these inter-domain links:
+Two options are possible to discover these inter-domain Ethernet links:

 Static configuration